bakolaslab/bakolaslab.github.io/about.md

 <hr>

-#### Task Allocation and Pursuit-Evasion Games for Multi-Agent Systems
+#### Task Assignment and Pursuit-Evasion Games for Multi-Agent Systems

 <hr>